 Where now?
-A universal foundation for wellbeing

 As stated at the outset, the findings summarised in this report represent a promising beginning of just one initiative out of many we are undertaking to help secure and enhance Australians' financial wellbeing.

 Already, our research has added to the evidence base supporting the development of more targeted tools, education programs and other activities to help people move closer to this goal.